kartikdutt18/CNN-LSTM-for-Activity-Recognition/README.md

-# 3D-DenseNets-for-UCF-101
-Implementation of DenseNet 3D model for activity recognition.
+# CNN-LSTM for Activity Recognition